MCGRIDDLE SHEET PAN BREAKFAST

 Baking soda

 The baking soda reacts with the sourdough discard to leaven the batter: trapping carbon dioxide gases and creating bubbles which cause the batter to rise and become light and fluffy.
 It is the perfect match for a discard-heavy recipe like this one, since the acids in the discard allow the baking soda to do its work.
+If your discard is on the older end and your starter has gone completely dormant, you can substitute one tablespoon of baking powder (which contains the acids needed to leaven the dish) for a guaranteed fluff.

 The Fillings: Breakfast Sausage